sympal/sympal-docs/reference/en/04-Configuration.markdown

-Everything in Sympal was designed to be as configurable as possible.
+Everything in sympal was designed to be as configurable as possible.
 This is why  the `sfSympalConfig` class was introduced.
-It is an extension of `sfConfig` made specifically for Sympal.
+It is an extension of `sfConfig` made specifically for sympal.

-The configuration values are organized in to groups so that groups of configurations can be specified.
-This is useful if a Sympal plugin introduces several new configurations then they will be all in one group and won't be all grouped together.
+All of sympal's configuration is ultimately housed in an `app.yml` file, which is a standard symfony practice.
+Each configuration value lives somewhere beneath the `app_sympal_config` configuration key.

+The `sfSympalConfig` class was introduced to ease the retrieval and manipulation of all of the values beneath `app_sympal_config`.
+It works through symfony's native configuration but makes life easier when working with sympal configuration.

+## Groups and Values

+Beneath the `app_sympal_config` config key, many configuration values are organized into groups.
+For example, consider the following piece of sympal's main configuration file, found inside `config/app.yml`:

+    [yml]
+    all:
+      sympal_config:
+        rows_per_page: 20

+        offline:
+          enabled: false
+          module: sympal_default
+          action: offline

+In this example, `rows_per_page` does _not_ appear in a group.
+However, the `enabled`, `module`, and `action` config keys live inside the `offline` group.

+Most of sympal's configuration exists inside a group, which helps the configuration stay organized both in the code and in the admin area.
+As we'll show next, configuration values are retrieved and set differently depending on whether or not they live inside a group.

-## Manipulating
+## Manipulating and Retriving configuration

-You can easily manipulate the Sympal configuration by using the `sfSympalConfig` class.
+You can easily manipulate and modify the sympal configuration by using the `sfSympalConfig` class.

 ### Setting

-Setting Sympal configuration values is the same as sfConfig.
+Setting sympal configuration values is very similar to sfConfig.
+As mentioned above, the exact syntax depends on whether or not the configuration is organized into a group.

     [php]
+    // For top-level configuration
-    echo sfSympalConfig::set('rows_per_page', '20');
+    sfSympalConfig::set('rows_per_page', '20');

+    // For configuration inside the group "offline" sfSympalConfig::set('offline', 'enabled', true);

 ### Getting

-Getting Sympal configuration values is also the same as `sfConfig`:
+Getting Sympal configuration values is also similar to `sfConfig`:

     [php]
+    // For top-level configuration
-    echo sfSympalConfig::get('rows_per_page');
+    echo sfSympalConfig::get('rows_per_page', null, 20);

+    // For configuration inside the group "offline" echo sfSympalConfig::get('offline', 'enabled', true);

+In the above example, `20` is the default value returned if the `rows_per_page` configuration value does not exist.
+Similarly, `true` is the default value returned if the `offline/enabled` configuration value does not exist.

 ### Writing

 You can write new settings to disk by using the `writeSetting` method.
-The arguments for this method are the same as the `set` method the only difference is that the value is set in memory but it is also written to disk so that it is remembered.
+The arguments for this method are the same as the `set` method.
+The only difference is that the value is physically written to disk as well as saved in memory.

     [php]
-    sfSympalConfig::writeSetting('installed', true);

-### Groups

-Sympal configuration can be organized in to groups.
-Up until now we've only worked with root level configurations but now we'll show you how to set and get values from a group.

-    [php]
-    sfSympalConfig::set('new_group', 'name', 'value');

-### Default Values

-You can also specify default values in the same way you do for `sfConfig`.

-    [php]
-    sfSympalConfig::get('new_group', 'name', 'default_value');
+    // For top-level configuration
+    sfSympalConfig::writeSetting('rows_per_page', 20);

+    // For configuration inside the group "offline" sfSympalConfig::writeSetting('offline', 'enabled', true);

 ## Configuration Files

+Sympal comes packaged with sensible defaults for all of the configuration values.
+These defaults can be easily customized by creating an `app.yml` file in either the `config` directory of your project.
+If you're running multiple sites from your sympal project, the `app.yml` file can be placed in the `config` directory of an application for site-specific defaults.

-All of the values for `sfSympalConfig` can have default values specified by the `app.yml`.
-If you are already familiar with Symfony then you should know what this is.
-The `app.yml` is where all project specific configuration can be stored and accessed from `sfConfig`.
-All of the Sympal configuration values are stored under the key named `sympal_settings`.
-Below is an example where we change some of the default values set by Sympal in our `config/app.yml` file:
+Below is an example where we change some of the default values set by sympal in our `config/app.yml` file:

     [yml]
     all: